CentaurusInfra/mizar/docs/design/mp_pod_to_vpc_subnet.md

   prefix: "16"
   bouncers: 2
 ```
+#### Requirements
-The CIDR range the subnet is given must be within the range of the parent VPC's CIDR to be valid.
+- The CIDR range the subnet is given must be within the range of the parent VPC's range.
+- The Parent VPC must exist.
+- The new subnet must not yet already exist within the VPC.

 ## Pod to VPC and Subnet designation